ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Constants.rst

 Constants
 =========

-Constants (or in the Site Sets context called Site Settings) that influence the behaviour of the Klaro extension are described below.
+These values are defined in `Configuration/Sets/KlaroConsentManager/settings.definitions.yaml` and `Configuration/Sets/KlaroConsentManager/constants.typoscript`.

+With the recommended Site Set integration, override them as Site Settings in `config/sites/<site-identifier>/settings.yaml` by using flat map keys:

+..  code-block:: yaml

+    plugin.tx_klaroconsentmanager.view.templateRootPath: 'EXT:sitepackage/Resources/Private/Templates/'

+With the Static TypoScript Include fallback, override the same values as classic TypoScript constants.

 ..  _configuration-typoscript-constants-view: